vishal-rana-p/recipe-project/README.md

 ### Univariate Analysis

 For this analysis, we examined the distribution of the proportion of protein in a recipe.
+The first plot shows the ratings, displaying the number of ratings for each rating.
 As the second plot below shows, most of the recipes on food.com have a low proportion of protein.
 There is also a decreasing trend, indicating that as the proportion of protein in recipes gets higher, there are less of those recipes on food.com.

 <iframe
   src="util/Ratings.html"